 Top features

-- Forecasting and revenue insights.
-Clari doesn't just deal with top of the tunnel and it forecasts the success and risk of any planned deal, offering actionable intelligence, and overall data that lets organizations determine if they are on track or not to meet their revenue goals.
+• Forecasting and revenue insights.
+Clari handles top of funnel activities and forecasts the success and risk of any planned deal, offering actionable intelligence, and overall data that lets organizations determine if they are on track or not to meet their revenue goals.
 All of this data is displayed on powerful virtual dashboards and can span multiple metrics.

 Pros